H-F-Liang/CE-MoHAIT/README.md

 # CE-MoHAIT
-A Complementary-Enhanced Mixture of Human-AI Teams for Decision-Making(CE-MoHAIT)
+A Complementarity-Enhanced Mixture of Human-AI Teams for Decision-Making(CE-MoHAIT)